Alexander Zverev's Success and Achievements in Timeline

 2021: Career-Best Results

-In 2024, Zverev led Team Germany at the United Cup in Sydney, Australia.
-He won his singles matches against Lorenzo Sonego and Adrian Mannarino.
-He also won the mixed doubles in the quarterfinals against Greece with Laura Siegemund.
-In the final against Poland, he won against Hubert Hurkacz, saving two championship points, and then won the decisive mixed doubles match with Siegemund, securing the United Cup victory for Team Germany.
+In 2024, Zverev led Team Germany to victory at the United Cup in Sydney, Australia.
+He won his singles matches against Lorenzo Sonego and Adrian Mannarino, partnered with Angelique Kerber in mixed doubles, and won his singles match against Stefanos Tsitsipas in the quarterfinals.
+Despite a loss to Alex de Minaur in the semifinal against Australia, he and Laura Siegemund won their mixed doubles match, advancing Germany to the final.
+In the final against Poland, Zverev won his singles match against Hubert Hurkacz and partnered with Siegemund to win the mixed doubles match, securing the United Cup title for Germany.
+This was his first team event win since the 2021 Laver Cup.